 - Relevant – stays focused on what is important to the success of your business

-If your marketing plan is only looked at once a year, let’s start over and create a plan that helps you consistently execute and move you closer to your ultimate outcome.
+If you review your marketing plan once a year, let’s start over and create a plan that helps you consistently execute and move you closer to your ultimate outcome.

 Like golf, marketing is about strategy and execution